gyptazy/ProxLB/README.md

 [api]
 enable: 0
 [service]
-# The master_only option might be usuful if running ProxLB on all nodes in a cluster
+# The master_only option might be useful if running ProxLB on all nodes in a cluster
 # but only a single one should do the balancing.
 The master node is obtained from the Proxmox
 # HA status.
 master_only: 0